ethereum/EIPs/EIPS/eip-FOCIL.md

 After the attestation deadline of **`Slot N+1`, `t=4s`**, validators ignore any new ILs related to the previous slot's IL committee, and stop recording equivocation evidence for the previous slot's ILs.

 #### Builder
-- **`Slot N`, `t=0 to 11s`**: The builder (i.e., a proposer doing local block building or an external builder) receive ILs from the P2P network, forwarding and caching those that pass the CL P2P validation rules.
+- **`Slot N`, `t=0 to 11s`**: The builder (i.e., a proposer doing local block building or an external builder) receives ILs from the P2P network, forwarding and caching those that pass the CL P2P validation rules.
 Optionally, an RPC endpoint can be added to allow the builder to request missing ILs from its peers (e.g., by committee index at `t=10s`).

 - **`Slot N`, `t=11s`**:
 The builder freezes its view of ILs and asks the EL to update its execution payload by adding transactions from its view (the exact timings will be defined after running some tests/benchmarks).